AlgoLab/pantas/README.md

 ## Experiments
 Experimental evaluation scripts can be found in the `./exps` subdirectory of this repository.
-We provide three snakemake pipelines which also contain more information on how to use pantas.
+We provide three snakemake pipelines to replicate the experiments descriped in the paper.
-* `./exps/1-dm-sim/` is the evaluation on simulated data from Drosophila Melanogaster
+* `./exps/1-dm-sim/` contains the instructions to replicate the evaluation on simulated data from Drosophila Melanogaster
-* `./exps/2-dm-real/` is the evaluation on real data from Drosophila Melanogaster
+* `./exps/2-dm-real/` contains the instructions to replicate the evaluationon real data from Drosophila Melanogaster
-* `./exps/3-homo-real/` is the evaluation on real data from human
+* `./exps/3-homo-real/` contains the instructions to replicate the evaluation on real data from human

 Additional details can be found in the README files available in these subdirectories.